 - Native Hawaiian or Other Pacific Islander

-The growth in numbers of marrow donors and cord blood units, plus the diversity of racial and ethnic backgrounds on the registry, are improving all patients' chances of finding the match they need.
+The growth in numbers of marrow donors and cord blood units, plus the genetic variability of the registry, are improving all patients' chances of finding the match they need.

-The registry contains more than 266,000 available cord blood units.
-This total includes more than 115,000 units from the National Cord Blood Inventory (NCBI), with over 4,000 NCBI units added in 2021.
+The U.S. registry contains more than 247,900 available cord blood units.
+This total includes more than 121,000 available units from the National Cord Blood Inventory (NCBI), with 3,900 NCBI units added in 2025.

 - American Indian or Alaska Native